rafaelaqfc/Final-Project-SQL/cleaning_data.md

 ALTER TABLE public.all_sessions
 	RENAME COLUMN v2_product_category TO product_category;

--- Also, it was cleaned up the excess of zeros of the old unit_price column already settep up as unit_cost (it looks like it was addeed an irregular amount of zeros in each unit price).
-Both queries were tried and retrieved the same results:
+-- Also, it was cleaned up the excess of zeros of the old "unit_price" column already set up as "unit_cost" from "analytics" (it looks like it was added an irregular amount of zeros in each unit price of the product).
+Those queries were tried and retrieved the same results:

 SELECT div(unit_cost, 1000000)
     FROM analytics;